 "Because of my tremor I don't feel confident handling pans full of food or hot water.
 I cannot grip utensils properly, and don't have the muscle control to be able to cut or chop food.

-I also have balance problems, so standing in the kitchen for any period of time is difficult.
+"I also have balance problems, so standing in the kitchen for any period of time is difficult.
 This is why I need supervision or assistance to be able to prepare and cook a simple meal."

-Eating and drinking (Activity 2 in Appendix 1: Taking nutrition)
+Taking nutrition (Activity 2 in Appendix 1)